 If your dog has extra skin folds, wash and cleanse the folds regularly to keep them clean and infection free.

 Stella or Charlie’s Blend both contain oatmeal and essential oils to assist with soothing uncomfortable skin conditions.

 Your dog’s fur is covered in little microorganisms that react to water to release smells compounds.
 When the fur is dry, these microorganisms live the quiet life but as soon as you splash some H20 on them they come out to party.
-A stinky smell straight after a bubble bath is completely normal for your pooch but good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth products.
+A stinky smell straight after a bubble bath is completely normal for your pooch but good things come to those who wait, and that smell will soon be replaced by something delicious when using yummy Houndztooth natural dog shampoo.

 If your dog is constantly itching its ears and paws or rubbing its bum on the ground then it may have an ear or yeast infection which you can usually smell if you get your nose close to the place they’re itching.
 If you notice (or smell!) this behaviour in your friend, a visit to the vet to get it checked out is a good idea.

 Dogs with long droopy ears such as Basset Hounds and Beagles are prone to ear problems as are dogs with allergies.
 Washing them regularly with a gentle shampoo such as Stella’s Blend No. 2 Shampoo and Conditioner and Deodoriser Spray is a fantastic way to keep things in check.